TycheSoftwares/send-a-friend-addon/send-booking-invites-to-friends/readme.txt

 4. Email sent to a friend.

 == Changelog ==

+= 1.2 =
+* Fixed an issue where warnings were displayed on the front-end product page for a variable product using attribute or variation level booking lockout.
+* The Add to Cart and Quantity buttons were displayed twice for a variable product when the product page was accessed using the 'Book Another Space' button or link from the emails.
+This has been fixed.
+* Fixed an issue where the addon settings were displayed twice in Booking->Settings->Addon Settings.

 = 1.1 =
 * When the Booking labels used on Product page differ from the ones used on the Order Received page and email notifications, the addon was passing the booking details as blanks in emails sent to friends.
 This has been fixed.